ravendraksingh/HRMS-Backend/README.md

 ## Logging

-The application uses Winston for structured logging:

-- **Console Logging**: Enabled in all environments with colorized output in development
-- **File Logging**: Enabled in production or when `ENABLE_FILE_LOGGING=true`
-  - Combined logs: `logs/combined-YYYY-MM-DD.log` (14 days retention)
-  - Error logs: `logs/error-YYYY-MM-DD.log` (30 days retention)
-- **Log Levels**: debug, info, warn, error
-- **Log Format**: JSON in files, human-readable in console

-Logs include context such as:
-- Organization ID (for multi-tenant tracking)
-- User ID
-- Request method and path
-- Error stack traces
+Logging is currently disabled in the application.
+A no-op logger is used that silently ignores all logging calls.
+This removes logging dependencies and reduces overhead.

+To re-enable logging in the future, you can:
+1. Install a logging library of your choice
+2. Replace the no-op logger in `config/logger.js` with your chosen logging implementation
+3. Uncomment logging middleware in `server.js` if needed

 ## Database Design

-The system uses a multi-tenant architecture with shared database and shared schema.
-See `MULTI_TENANT_DESIGN.md` for detailed design documentation.
+The system uses a single-tenant architecture with a clean, normalized database schema.

 ### Key Features

-- Surrogate primary keys (`id`) for all tables
-- Business keys (`employee_code`, `department_code`) for real-world identifiers
-- Composite unique constraints for multi-tenant isolation
+- `employee_code` (VARCHAR(10)) as primary key in `employee_master` table
+- All module tables follow `<module>_master` naming convention
+- Foreign keys reference `employee_code` where applicable
-- Composite indexes for optimized queries
+- Optimized indexes for query performance
-- Organization context enforced at application layer

 ## Testing